bashok001/bitshift-arm-ndk-repro/README.md

 But, if you run `armeabi` binary on 64 bit processor, without optimizations, the output is: 10656741657

-But, if you run `armeabi` binary on 64 bit processor, the output is: 35173553994009
+But, if you run `armeabi` binary on 64 bit processor, with optimizations, the output is: 35173553994009

 ### Notes:
 * If you remove `volatile` declaration on `oops a` from native-lib.c#L17, then the output on `armeabi` binary matches the expected.